-The Part 1 examination in some specialties consists of an MCQ/EMQ examination, rather than a written examination (please refer to individual specialty sections).
-The MCQ/EMQ examination consists of one 3-hour MCQ/EMQ exam.
-The exam is paper-based and computer-marked.
-Samples of the answer sheets which candidates have to complete are provided on the College website together with the instructions that will be provided in the exam.
+The Part 1 examination in some specialties consists of an MCQ or combined MCQ/EMQ examination, rather than a written examination (please refer to individual specialty sections).
+The examination is paper-based and computer-marked.

 Marks are not deducted for incorrect answers and candidates are therefore advised to attempt all questions.
 There is only one correct answer for each question and, if more than one answer is entered, no marks will be awarded for that question.